Trio of Salad Dressings

 TRADITIONAL BALSAMIC DRESSING is luscious too.
 But while its ingredients are similar to those of the first dressing, it’s a much different proposition for calorie counters.

 MY FAVORITE DRESSING has no recipe, per se, but is a simple concept.
 For photos and detailed instructions how to make My Favorite Salad Dressing, see how to make salad dressing at A Veggie Venture, my food blog.

-For starters, use a garlic press or a fork to mash a garlic clove in a salad bowl.
-If you prefer a hint of garlic, rub the clove along the bowl’s sides and then discard it; you can also substitute a dollop of a garlic-ginger mixture that’s often found in produce sections near the fresh garlic.
-Add some salt, then a dollop of a favorite mustard.
-Pour in a splash of vinegar, any kind.
-Emulsify these with the fork or a whisk.
-For a simple dressing, add a double splash of good olive oil and emulsify again.
-The traditional proportion is one part vinegar to three parts oil but I’ve come to prefer considerably less oil.
-If you feel exotic, add chopped fresh herbs and/or grated parmesan and then season to taste with fresh pepper.
+It's mixed right in the salad bowl, one salad at a time.
 Do experiment: it’s fun and always worth eating.

+For starters, use a garlic press or a fork to mash a garlic clove in a salad bowl – or for a bare hint of garlic, rub the clove along the bowl’s sides and then discard it.
+You can also substitute a dollop of a garlic-ginger mixture that’s often found in produce sections near the fresh garlic.

-BUTTERMILK BALSAMIC DRESSING
+BUTTERMILK BALSAMIC DRESSING (pictured above)

 Makes 1-1/2 cups